renbytes/arla/DEVELOPER_GUIDE.md

 ## 4. Extending the Engine: Adding a New System

 The primary way to extend the engine is by adding new CognitiveSystems.
-These systems are world-agnostic and operate on the components defined in agent-core.
+These systems are world-agnostic and operate on the components defined in agent_core.

 Here is a basic example of how to create a new CuriositySystem.